info-mono/diyship/README.md

 | Export jobs          | ✅   | ✅  | ✅   | ✅         | ✅  | ✅     |      |         | ✅    |
 | Export keymap        |      | ✅  | ✅   |            |     |        |      |         |       |

+> _For more documentation and inspiration about writing your own prompt, checkout [ours wiki](https://github.com/info-mono/diyship/wiki) and [Starship's custom modules](https://github.com/starship/starship/discussions/1252)._

 ## 💌 Credits

 This project was heavily based on and inspired by [**Starship**](https://starship.rs).